Pre-Qualified vs. Pre-Approved Mortgage: Understanding the Difference

-When looking to buy or refinance a house, the pre-qualified vs pre-approved mortgage debate can be confusing.
+When looking to refinance or buy a house, the pre-qualified vs pre-approved mortgage debate can be confusing.
 Pre-qualification is usually performed by an independent mortgage lender, and it allows you to make offers on homes, though it might not guarantee that the lender will accept your offer.

 However, the bank can facilitate the pre-approval process on your behalf, meaning that the bank will hold your mortgage and guarantee that the lender will accept your offer as long as certain conditions are met.
 This article discusses how these two different types of mortgages work and what each type means for people in different situations.